DocumentationWebhook interface

 5.6.
 Full POS functionalities

-Implement the functionalities that you wish to support.
-You should be able to test them against the debugger tool.
+Implement the functionalities you plan to support.
+You can test them directly in the debugger tool.

-Note - More testing scenarios are being added at moment
+Note: Additional testing scenarios are being added over time.

 6. Reconfigure for production